 A shared library is a file or a collection of files that can be used (shared) by multiple applications.
 For example, let's say you have an EJB, and the EJB backend is produced via EJBBackend.jar.
 You could create a shared library so that multiple applications can use the EJBBackend.jar.

 In the WebSphere admin console, expand Environment and select Shared libraries.
 Select an appropriate scope.
 Select New.
 Give your shared library a name, and in classpath, enter the path to the file being shared, or the path to the directory that contains the files being shared.
 Select OK.
 Select Save.

 In this example, a shared library named EJB is created, which contains a reference to EJBBackend.jar.

 Note: "Classes loaded with parent loader first" is the default selection.
-If the JVM is configured with local class loader, then the shared library will be loaded before the local class loader.
+If the application server is configured with local class loader, then the shared library will be loaded before the local class loader.

 Select the newly created classloader > Shared library references > Add > your Shared Library > OK > Save.
-Restart the JVM for this change to take effect.
+Restart the application server for this change to take effect.

 To configure an application to use a Shared Library, expand Applications > Enterprise applications > Shared library references.
 From the list of available shared libraries, highlight your shared library, and move the shared library into selected.
 Select OK.
 Restart the application for this change to take effect.